alexkritchevsky

 The Zen of React

-I am planning to write a series of posts about React: why it’s great, why hooks are great but also confusing, and then maybe what all is wrong with it and what can be done.
+I am hoping to write a series of posts about React.js: why it’s great, why hooks are great but also confusing, and then maybe what all is wrong with it and what can be done.
+These are largely perspectives I came to hold while working as a frontend developer at Dropbox for the last few years (I quit earlier this year, though, for… reasons.)

 1